howtographql/howtographql/README.md

 # How to GraphQL 🎓

+> **Note**: This repository is currently mostly unmaintained.
+We are looking for maintainers who can help cleaning up issues and PRs opened by the community.
+If you are interested in helping out, please [reach out](mailto:burk@prisma.io)!

 [How to GraphQL](https://www.howtographql.com) is a fullstack tutorial website to learn all about GraphQL!
 It was built by [Prisma](https://www.prisma.io) and many amazing contributors.
 All content on the site is completely free and open-source.

 [![](http://i.imgur.com/67oYe9q.png)](https://www.howtographql.com)